zencart/documentation/content/user/payment/authorizenet_sim.md

 weight: 10
 ---

+## ALERT: DEPRECATED

+NOTE: Authorize.net has officially retired the SIM method of accepting payment.
+Some older accounts are still working, but you should not plan on using this module moving forward.

 ## REQUIREMENTS

 *   Authorize.net Account.
 [Support Zen Cart by Clicking Here to Sign Up for an Account now](http://reseller.authorize.net/application.asp?id=131345)